cyanzhong/docs.taio.app/docs/editor/search.md

 ## Full Text Search

-In file explorer, you can search both file name and content, with support for fuzzy matching.
+In file explorer, you can search both file name and content, with support for fuzzy matching, case sensitive, and regular expressions.

 Search results are beautifully highlighted.